Andy Black (poker player)

-Early Life
+Early life

 Black played cards with his mother when he was younger.
 He began playing more seriously in 1986, whilst he was studying for a law degree at Trinity College, Dublin.
-He also began playing in the Griffin Casino in Dublin, reportedly because of the free food and coffee.
+Black also began playing in the Griffin Casino in Dublin, reportedly because of the free food and coffee.

 Career

-He was knocked out of the 1997 World Series of Poker (WSOP) main event by the eventual winner, Stu Ungar.
-The following year a documentary titled Million Dollar Deal (narrated by John Hurt) was made of his visit to the same tournament.
-When he lost that too, he discarded all his possessions, travelled to England and lived in a semi-monastic Buddhist environment for 5 years.
+Black was knocked out of the 1997 World Series of Poker (WSOP) Main Event by the eventual winner, Stu Ungar.
+The following year, a documentary titled Million Dollar Deal (narrated by John Hurt) was made of his visit to the same tournament.
+When he lost that too, he discarded all his possessions, travelled to England and lived in a semi-monastic Buddhist environment for five years.

 Black successfully returned to poker in 2004, dominating in Irish tournaments and placing fifth in the 2005 World Series of Poker main event.
-He led the final table of the main event at one stage holding over 1/3 of the chips in play, however, he was unable to maintain this lead and finished 5th, winning $1.75m.
+He led the final table of the main event at one stage holding over one-third of the chips in play; however, he was unable to maintain this lead and finished fifth, winning $1,750,000.

-In 2005 he appeared on the chatshow Heads Up with Richard Herring to discuss his faith and his poker career.
-Since the 2005 World Series of Poker main event, he has made a money finish on both the European Poker Tour and the World Poker Tour.
-In 2006 Black made the final table of the Tournament of Champions where he once again held a huge chip lead only to cripple his stack when he overplayed AK and ran into Daniel Negreanu holding pocket Kings.
-Black once again was eliminated in 5th place earning $100,000.
+In 2005, he appeared on the chat show Heads Up with Richard Herring to discuss his faith and his poker career.
+Since the 2005 World Series of Poker main event, he had made a money finish on both the European Poker Tour and the World Poker Tour.
+In 2006, Black made the final table of the Tournament of Champions, where he once again held a huge chip lead, only to cripple his stack when he overplayed AK and ran into Daniel Negreanu holding pocket Kings.
+Black once again was eliminated in fifth place, earning $100,000.